-Doing business in Malaysia may be quite easy as English is the country’s secondary language and is commonly used by professionals.
-However, living in Malaysia will prove to have its difficulties.
-This is because the primary language of the country is Bahasa Malaysian and many of the locals will not be familiar with English.
+Doing business in Malaysia may be quite simple in that English is the country’s secondary language, and is commonly used by professionals.
+However, living in Malaysia may prove to have its difficulties in day to day life, because the primary language of the country is Bahasa Malaysian and many of the locals will not be familiar with English.

 British Embassy in Malaysia

 |Address:||British High Commission|